weaveworld/Weaveworld/doc/doc-2-event.md

 ```
 In case of clicking on `sup`, Weaveworld looks upward and finds the `div` with the `Time` (CSS) class, what have a registered _type-handler_ and have an onclick _rule definition_.

-### High-level Event-handling ###
+## High-level Event-handling ##

 In case of an event (not handled otherwise), Weaveworld tries to handle the event, starting from the event target element through parent elements.

-If the element has a matching _event declaration_, that is an attribute that starts with `w:on:`... that follows the 'on' and the event name (e.g., `w:on:onclick`), then Weaveworld converts the event and tries to find the _event definition_ in the _type-handlers_ for that.
+If the element has a matching _event declaration_, that is an attribute that starts with `w:on:`... that follows the 'on' and the event name (e.g., `w:on:onclick`), then Weaveworld converts the event and tries to find the _event handler definition_ for that name in _type-handlers_.

 Let's see an example (See on [jsFiddle](https://jsfiddle.net/weaveworld/bag0kL8p/)):
 ```js